 Dr. Batmanghelidj’s books explain the in-depth physiology of the fluid flows between bloodstream and cells, as well as the functioning of our vital organs, and how our drought affects them:

 Water for Health, for Healing, For Life: You’re not sick, you’re thirsty

 Water Cures: Drugs Kill

-Diane Stallings RN does personal Tapping sessions by phone or video chat, Distance Biofield Tuning by phone or in-person, Chakra Balancing, and health coaching.
-She gives you practical ways to lift your wellbeing.
-Make an appointment here.
+Diane Stallings RN does distance healing and Biofield Tuning on the phone, energy healing sessions, EFT, Reiki, Chakra Balancing, health coaching, and gives you practical ways to lift your wellbeing.

 Make an appointment in Phoenix or Fountain Hills.